enspiral-cherubi/dREAM-cACHER_interface_1.0/file-structure.md

 - `services`: a collection of shared utilities

+- `templates`: a collection of modules containing fxns that returh HTML strings

 - `index.js`: the interface's entry point. sets global configs, sets `environment` as a global, initializes controller, and uses controller to bind event listeners